Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 You can also compare the best POS providers on the market with our comparison tool.
 It gives you bespoke prices for each provider and can help you find the perfect service for your business.

-Lightspeed POS Pricing
+Lightspeed POS pricing plans

-The Starter plan costs $99 per month with annual billing, or $119 per month with monthly billing.
-The Starter plan’s main advantage over the cheaper Basic plan is that you can now sell online with Lightspeed eCom.
-We’d pause before jumping in with the Starter plan, though.
+The Standard plan’s main advantage over the cheaper Basic plan is that you can now sell online with Lightspeed eCom.
+We’d pause before jumping in with the Standard plan, though.
 Shopify will give you ecommerce and POS for less.
+With Lightspeed’s Standard plan you’ll also be able to connect a third-party accounting provider to your Lightspeed store, giving you one less job to do.

 The Advanced plan gives you access to its customer loyalty program.
-This allows you to offer regular customers some nice extras, such as store credit, loyalty points and rewards, or special offers.
-You can also communicate these offers with your customers via a built-in drag-and-drop email campaign builder, or a text and push notification sender.
-These features will set you back $169 per month with annual billing or $189 per month with monthly billing.
+This allows you to offer regular customers some nice extras, such as store credit, loyalty points, and rewards, or special offers, while the Enterprise plan will unlock Lightspeed’s full suite of features.

 As we've mentioned, Lightspeed works best for retail businesses, but if you're unsure which of the above plans might work best for your store, you can take advantage of a free trial with Lightspeed, and try before you buy.

-Shopify POS Lite
+Shopify POS pricing plans

 Shopify POS lite is included with all Shopify ecommerce plans, meaning that you won’t need to pay anything extra to get POS with your ecommerce functionality.